mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 6. Select a **Value** from the *Select value* drop-down list or type the value in the text box.
 The values available for selection are based on the **Field** and **Operator**.
 7. Click on the **+ icon** to add additional lines to the query or click on the **trash can icon** to delete a line from the query.
 8. Once a query is built, it must be tested before the query can be run and saved.
 Click the **Test query** button to run the query and display a preview of matched records.

+   - If the query returns more than 100,000 records, this message appears: *Warning: this query returns more records than the maximum allowed.
+Modify the query to limit your results.*
-The query string can be edited in the **Query string** field.
+   - The query string can be edited in the **Query string** field.
 If edited, another Test query must be done.

-9. If the Test query is successful, click the **Run query** button to run the query and preview the matched records in the **Bulk edit query** modal.
+10. If the Test query is successful, click the **Run query** button to run the query and preview the matched records in the **Bulk edit query** modal.

 ### Preview matched records

 If the **Identifier** method is used to identify records for bulk edit, the number of records matched and the filename display at the top of the **Bulk edit** modal.

 If the **Query** method is used to identify records for bulk edit, a **Test query** displays the query string and number of matched records at the top of the **Build query** modal.
 If the query is run, the **Query** and a preview of matched records display in the **Bulk edit query** modal.

+**The maximum number of records allowed for bulk edit is 100,000.** If more than 100,000 records are identified, the query or list of record identifiers must be modified in order to perform the bulk edit.

 To add or remove **Field** columns in the preview pane: